 Avoiding the Septic Storm

-In a recent victory, Smith Freed Eberhard partner Bruce Gilbert skillfully maneuvered around challenging facts to secure a favorable jury verdict on behalf of his clients.
+In a recent victory, Smith Freed Eberhard skillfully maneuvered around challenging facts to secure a favorable jury verdict on behalf of our clients.

 Plaintiff buyer produced a litany of salacious and potentially damaging evidence in his effort to hold defendant seller liable for the costs he incurred in replacing the septic systems.
 Plaintiff had his inspector record video of raw sewage in a heavy rainstorm which was played at trial.
 Plaintiff produced declarations from many of the residents of the park purporting to prove that Defendant knew of the deficient septic systems for years before the sale.
 Taken together, the evidence produced by Plaintiff painted an unflattering picture.
 Bruce, however, knew that the picture Plaintiff was attempting to paint was wrong and all he needed to do was convince a jury of that fact.

-Utilizing the favorable testimony developed at trial, Bruce was able to secure a defense verdict on two of the three claims against his client.
+Utilizing the favorable testimony developed at trial, SFE was able to secure a defense verdict on two of the three claims against our client.
 On the final negligent misrepresentation claim, the buyer was awarded only $55,000.
 There was an attorney fee provision in the purchase contract and the buyer sought over $200,000 in attorney fees.
-However, Bruce was able to convince the court that the buyer was not the prevailing party and, accordingly, no attorney fees were due.
+However, SFE was able to convince the court that the buyer was not the prevailing party and, accordingly, no attorney fees were due.
 Plaintiff recovered almost $100,000 than they had been offered two years prior to trial.
-Overall, this case had the potential to be a big stinker, but Bruce turned it into a sweet success for his client.
+Overall, this case had the potential to be a big stinker, but Bruce turned it into a sweet success for our client.